codatio/codat-docs/docs/smb-help-hub/integrations/sage-intacct/error-messages.md

 hide_table_of_contents: false
 ---

-## Error resolution

-### I have not received an email with credentials.
-What do I do?
+## I haven't received an email with credentials

 - it s in spam- obvi check your spam or internet connection
 - you entered the wrong email - go to company > admin > web service users, view the user you created row and check that the account email address is what you wanted.